protofire/filecoin-CID-checker/README.md

 If you are a total beginner to this, start here!

-- Use remote CID checker service:
+**Use remote CID checker service:**
-1. Navigate to the vebsite: www.TBD
+1. Navigate to the website: www.filecoin.tools
-2. Enter your Filecoin address
-3. See the list of your CIDs and their currens status
+2. See the list of all file CIDs and related information:
-4. Query info by any specific CID or miner
+- Deal ID
+- Miner ID
+- Sector number
+- State
+3. Search a record by a File CID, Deal ID, or Miner ID
+4. Click on a chosen record and see other related details

+**If you are running an own Filecoin (Lotus) node:**

-- Install the CID checker to your Filecoin (Lotus) node:
+Install the CID checker to your Filecoin (Lotus) node: see deployment instructions below

-*instructions are in progress*
+**If you are an application developer:**

+Two API endpoints available to be used as a Storage Oracle (see the API section below)

 ## Deployment

-The simplest way to deploy is with docker-compose.
+The simplest way to deploy the CID checker is doing it with docker-compose.

 Specify environment variable:
-- CID_LOTUS_RPCURL - URL of available through network and fully synced Lotus node.
+- CID_LOTUS_RPCURL - URL available through the network and fully synced Lotus node.

 Instructions on how to run Lotus node - https://lotu.sh/en+getting-started